nestorcalvo/FrontEnd-AudioClean/README.md

 ### Executing program

-The code is pointing to the localhost:8000 which is the backend, this can be changed in the [constant.js](https://github.com/nestorcalvo/FrontEnd-AudioClean/blob/master/src/constants.js) file
+The code is pointing to the localhost:8000 which is the backend, this can be changed in the [constant.js](https://github.com/nestorcalvo/FrontEnd-AudioClean/blob/master/src/constants.js) file, this has to be changed if the backend is running in another IP address.

 ```
 npm run